Taxidermia: Release

 Taxidermia premiered at the Hungarian Film Festival on 3 February 2006 before screening in the Un Certain Regard section at the 2006 Cannes Film Festival.
 It opened in France through Memento Films on 23 August 2006, Hungary on 9 November, and Austria (also in Hungary) through Pool Filmverlieh on 9 February 2007.

 The film received a theatrical release, albeit limited, in the United States on 14 August 2009.
 It was released in two venues by Regent Releasing and grossed $11,408.

 Critical reception

+Despite its divisive nature, "Taxidermia" gained attention on the festival circuit and received several awards and nominations.
+It played at prestigious film festivals like Cannes and was Hungary's submission for the Best Foreign Language Film category at the 79th Academy Awards.
+Over the years, "Taxidermia" has developed a cult following among fans of unconventional and avant-garde cinema.
+Its audacity and willingness to push boundaries have contributed to its status as a cult film.

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 81% based on 47 reviews, with an average rating of 6.68/10.
 The website's critical consensus reads, "Surreal and visually striking, Taxidermia is, at times, graphic and difficult to watch, but creatively touches on disturbing subjects with imagination and wit."
-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 83 out of 100, based on 9 critics, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 83 out of 100, based on 9 critics, indicating "universal acclaim".
 Deloret Imnidian of High on Films Website writes "Taxidermia is a delicious film for those who can digest it." in his 4.5 star rated review of the film.